 England's industrial revolution of the late 1700s drastically transformed the practices of production.
-Machines were brought in to churn out products which previously were handmade, cottage industries were replaced by large factories, and small scale production gave way to large scale production.
+Machines were brought in to churn out products which previously were handmade; cottage industries were replaced by large factories; and small scale production gave way to large scale production.
 This in turn created a whole new system of work with more workers within single organizations.

 However, working conditions during the industrial revolution were harsh.
 Hazardous conditions were the norm such as no ventilation in factories, no safety measures surrounding the handling of heavy machinery, and this caused thousands of deaths.
-This, alongside the average shift being 14 hours long - even for children, and workers having no rights to demand a raise or safer conditions from employers gave way to a division between the labor force and the bureaucratic management.
-Over time this gap grew bigger, and the conditions of the labour force vastly deteriorated within the capitalist economy.
+This, alongside the average shift being 14 hours long - even for children - and workers having no rights to demand a raise or safer conditions from employers gave way to a division between the labor force and the bureaucratic management.
+Over time, this gap grew bigger, and the conditions of the labor force vastly deteriorated within the capitalist economy.

 The early programmes focused on assisting immigrants to integrate into their new jobs and communities through language lessons, housing and medical care.
 Within the workplace, there was a growing interest in techniques available to ensure an increase in productivity.

 Due to the increasing demand for greater workers' welfare, the first Labor Unions were established in the 1790s to provide greater power to create change for the employees.
 These unions grew rapidly between the 1870s and 1900s.
-Vital to the relationship between the labour unions and management were the HR departments that facilitated their relationships.
+Vital to the relationship between the labor unions and management were the HR departments that facilitated their relationships.

-There was also Elton Mayo and the Hawthorne studies which initially focused on how working conditions impacted productivity, but subsequently revealed a pinnacle factor in improving production was the recognition of the importance of pyschological and social factors at work.
+There was also Elton Mayo and the Hawthorne studies which initially focused on how working conditions impacted productivity, but subsequently revealed a pinnacle factor in improving production was the recognition of the importance of psychological and social factors at work.

-However, the development of labour relations was not restricted to legislation.
+However, the development of labor relations was not restricted to legislation.
 Its progression also lay in other realms.
-For instance, Cornell University established a school of Industrial and Labour Relations in 1945 with the first official study program for HR, and Civil Rights movements started to tackle issues of diversity, equal opportunity and affirmative action - for which HRM was chosen to take action within the workplace.
+For instance, Cornell University established a school of Industrial and Labor Relations in 1945 with the first official study program for HR, and Civil Rights movements started to tackle issues of diversity, equal opportunity and affirmative action - for which HRM was chosen to take action within the workplace.

 It was between the 1960s and 1970s that HRM gained momentum after the passing of several acts like the Equal Pay Act of 1963, the Civil Rights Act of 1964, the Employee Retirement Income Security Act of 1974, and the Occupational Safety and Health Act of 1970.
 These laws ensured the safety and protected the rights of employees.
 Laws were enacted to prevent discrimination of disabled workers under the Americans With Disabilities Act in 1990.